 The neighbours are interesting as well

-You can visit the Langen Foundation on a 30 minutes walk from Insel Hombroich.
+You can visit the Langen Foundation, a 30-minute walk from Insel Hombroich.
 A modern museum, designed by Japanese Tadao Ando, with its exhibition space mainly underground.
 An intriguing building.

 From the outside, you can hardly see it’s a museum because all the art is in the inner rooms.
-The only indication is the big red LOVE in the pond.
+The only indication when we were there, was the big red LOVE in the pond.

 The focus of the collection – a private collection of the couple Viktor and Marianne Langen – is on 20th-century art and traditional Japanese drawings.